lavague-ai/LaVague/docs/docs/learn/action-engine.md

 - Log information about the action process with the Engine's `logger`

 The `dispatch_instruction` method returns:
-    - A boolean value letting us know if the action was succesful or not
+    - A boolean value letting us know if the action was successful or not
     - the output of the code, where relevant, such as the result of a knowledge retrieval action using the Python Engine

 > Note, the Navigation Control skips the RAG and LLM query steps by using pre-defined code for common navigation tasks